Tips for a great day out at Edinburgh Zoo

 Any top tips for future visitors to Edinburgh Zoo?

 Did you visit Edinburgh Zoo while in residence at Craigwell Cottage?
-If so, we’d love to hear what you enjoyed and if you have any top tips gained from your visit there.
+We’d love to hear what you enjoyed.
+If you have any top tips gained from your visit.
 Just leave a comment below.